What We Do

 Who We Serve

-As Silicon Valley’s only “safety net” hospital, these transformed spaces and upgraded services, once completed, will serve some of the poorest women, children, and families in Santa Clara County.
-Along with serving the annual patient population of 450,000, this project will support VMC’s exemplary staff of doctors, nurses, and support workers.
-This project also serves participating artists and cultural institutions by demonstrating their value to the healing process, showcasing their designs and artworks, and connecting them to our community in a meaningful way.
+As Silicon Valley’s only “safety net” hospital, these transformed spaces and upgraded services at VMC will serve their 450,000 patient population, which represents some of the poorest women, children, and families in Santa Clara County.
+This “cultural makeover” is also designed to support and inspire VMC’s exemplary staff of doctors, nurses, and support workers.

 Why It’s Important